 Learning how to draw a toothbrush ... yeah ...
 I know, it's probable not the most exciting subject to work with.
 After all, this common object is just a simple tool we use a few times each day.
 Finding the motivation to illustrate a cartoon toothbrush can be slightly difficult.
 In this lesson, our challenge will be to draw a version that looks realistic, appealing, but still easy to create.
 Ready?
-Let's see how we can sketch the object below in just a few easy steps ...
+Let's see how we can sketch the object above in just a few easy steps ...

 First, let's work on the shank and the handle using mostly curved lines.
 As you can see below, the silhouette of the object is made from a long oval shape.
 The shank (near the top) is thinner and becomes larger near the bottom.
 The handle is narrow near the middle, but slightly larger on the bottom.
 Notice the angle of the object as well as the selected view.